 Elif Shafak is an award-winning novelist and the most widely read female writer in Turkey.
 She is also a political commentator and an inspirational public speaker.

 Shafak is a TED Global speaker, a member of Weforum Global Agenda Council on Creative Economy in Davos and a founding member of ECFR (European Council on Foreign Relations).
-She has been awarded the title of Chevalier de l'Ordre des Arts et des Lettres in 2010 by the French government.
+She has been awarded the title of Chevalier des Arts et des Lettres in 2010 by the French government.

 As a public speaker Shafak is represented by The London Speaker Bureau and Chartwell Speakers and Penguin Speakers Bureau.